-Joining Fuqua’s leadership team in early 2019 as the school’s inaugural head of the Office of Diversity and Inclusion (formerly the Office of Community Engagement and Inclusion, Stephanie works closely with students, staff and faculty to create a more inclusive and welcoming community where diversity is celebrated and every person has a true sense of belonging.
-She was promoted to Assistant Dean in January 2021.
+Joining Fuqua’s leadership team in early 2019 as the school’s inaugural head of the Office of Diversity and Inclusion (formerly the Office of Community Engagement and Inclusion, Stephanie works closely with students, staff and faculty to create a more inclusive and welcoming community while building an overarching culture of empathy and allyship.

-She received her BA in German Language and Literature and Comparative Area Studies from Duke and worked in Germany after graduating in 2001.
-After returning to the states, she continued her education and received her JD from Georgetown University Law Center.
+She received her BA in German Language and Literature and International Comparative Studies from Duke and worked in Germany after graduating in 2001.
+After returning to the states, she continued her education and received her JD from Georgetown University Law Center in 2006.
 The highlight of her time at Georgetown Law was working with the Street Law Clinic, which provided law-focused education to high school students in Washington, D.C., and her Education Law and Policy classes.
-After graduating from law school, Stephanie worked at Thacher Proffitt and Wood LLP in New York City in their structured finance department, but soon realized that her passion lay in education.
+After graduating from law school, Stephanie worked at Thacher Proffitt and Wood LLP in New York City in their structured finance department, but realized during that time that her passion lay in education.

-In 2009, she began a career in higher ed and has worked predominantly in admissions and graduate recruitment for business and law school.
+In 2009, she began a career in higher education and worked predominantly in admissions and graduate recruitment for business and law school before her current role.
 She has had the opportunity to work for amazing institutions including her alma mater, Georgetown Law, and Duke’s rival down the street, UNC Chapel Hill.
-During this time, Stephanie developed programs and created pathways to enable diverse populations to apply for, and enroll in, graduate school.
-Additionally, she has run key pipeline programs designed to expose underrepresented populations to the business and legal fields.
+During this time, Stephanie developed programs and created pathways to enable diverse populations to apply for, and enroll in, graduate school programs.